TPLO surgery cost

 Costs in addition to TPLO surgery cost itself

-The evaluation leading up to, and after, the TPLO procedure can add a good bit to the total cost.
-There will also be costs associated with preparing your home, preparing the recovery area for the pup, and any medicine, compresses, etc that are needed throughout.
-These costs are often overlooked.
+There will also be costs associated with preparing your home, preparing the recovery area for the pup, and any medicine, compresses, etc., that are needed throughout.

-• Blood work needed ahead of the surgery
+• Blood work: Needed ahead of the surgery

-• “Lick sleeve” – you dog will be wearing an e-collar for awhile but a lick sleeve provides some extra protection to ensure your dog is not able to lick the surgical area.
+• Lick sleeve: Your dog will be wearing an e-collar for a while, but a lick sleeve provides some extra protection to ensure your dog is not able to lick the surgical area.

 If things don’t work out…?